noawe-boi/NoahsObsidianSync/Physics FA1 Grade 11.md

 Relying on human perception of sound created too many variables for it to be viable when any sort of precision is needed.
 Changing the frequency of the sound wave was also a poor way to find the pipes harmonic.
 Therefore the experiment was modified.

 - *State the modification: changing the pipe length instead of frequency.*
-A dB meter was used to determine when the pipe was tuned to a harmonic as it could quantitivley measure magnitude.
+A dB meter was used to determine when the pipe was tuned to a harmonic as it could quantitively measure magnitude.
 Additionally, Instead of changing the frequency of the sound wave to change harmonic, the length of the pipe was altered.
 - *Describe the expected relationship between pipe length and the 7th harmonic frequency (inversely proportional).*

 ![](https://media.cheggcdn.com/media/4ca/4caab709-b79d-493e-9d83-24d3a22ed226/phpqPJNky)